-Children's Charity Declines Tekashi 6ix9ine's $200K Donation | NME
+Children's charity declines Tekashi 6ix9ine's $200K donation | NME

-Children’s charity No Kid Hungry has reportedly declined a USD $200,000 donation from Tekashi 6ix9ine, who was recently released from prison.
+Children’s charity No Kid Hungry has reportedly declined a US$200,000 donation from Tekashi 6ix9ine, who was recently released from prison.

 According to Complex, 6ix9ine – real name Daniel Hernandez – had declared he was going to make the donation on Instagram in a now-deleted post.